Negative Mode Problem of False Vacuum Decay Revisited: Comparison with the literature

 \section{Comparison with the literature}

-In this appendix, we review the results given in the literature on the negative mode problem.
+In this appendix, we review results derived in the literature.
 We also give a comparison with the inflationary quadratic action.
-In the main text, we discussed the $O(4)$ symmetric case only, but in this Appendix we discuss generally whenever possible.
+In the main text, we discussed the $O(4)$ symmetric case only, but in this Appendix \ref{sec:inflation}, we do not assume $O(4)$ symmetry of fluctuation in order to compare its action with inflationary quadratic action.